tusharf5/tusharsharma.dev/content/posts/2020-08-30/index.md

 The benefit of storing your cloud secrets in the Parameter Store is that you don't have to put them in the EC2 shell anymore.
 You don't have to **PREPARE your EC2 instances** to run your applications.

-> If you need to prepare your EC2 instances for running your applications you can consider using Docker.
+> If you need to configure your EC2 instances for running your applications you can also consider using Docker.

 This is also more secure than storing your secrets in the environment shell.
 Add IAM on top of this and it becomes even more secure.